zx2a17/AWSGlueExample/README.md

 ![image](https://github.com/user-attachments/assets/d6bafad9-bf8f-4913-926a-52980a5e5400)

 9) Now, navigate to the Trigger tab to build some trigger events, where you can set up a trigger of another job on completion of the first job, or set a schedule or even a cron expression

+10) Finally, delete the bucket, role AWS Glue DB and the ETL jobs and triggers created